Tsmith5151/data-science-handbook/docs/html/_sources/book/software-engineering/structures.md.txt

 [Reference](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)

 ### Depth First Search Trees
+- Recursive algorithm to traverse a tree in a depth first manner.
 - Depth-first search is an algorithm for traversing or searching tree or graph data structures.
 - The algorithm starts at the root node (selecting some arbitrary node as the